karimabdelhameed/Botter/README.md

 ## Repo deprecated (please check the below updated repo link)

-👋 We won't update this repo any more, please refer to [this repo](https://github.com/botter-live/botter.live-Android) for updated and new features.
+👋 We won't update this repo any more, please refer to [this repo](https://github.com/botter-live/botter.live-Android) for updates and new features.